Elgg/Elgg/mod/sitepages/README.txt

 	keyword, but custom keywords provide a simple way for non-techy users to include ready-made views without the fuss of knowing what they're doing.

+	Custom keywords support arguments in the same format as views and entities.
+	These arguments are passed to the custom view via the $vars array.
+It is the responsibility of the custom view to parse these arguments.

 	The below example creates the 'my_plugin_keyword' keyword that displays the view at 'my_plugin/keyword_view.'
 This is exactly the same as saying [[view: my_plugin/keyword_view]] but much simpler for the user.

 	Example:
 		register_plugin_hook('get_keywords', 'sitepages', 'my_plugin_keywords');